Home

 The intended configuration for autostop is to combine it with autostart, and set a "working schedule" for your workspace.
 It's pretty intuitive:

 If I want to use my workspace from 9 to 5 on weekdays, I would set my autostart to 9:00 AM every day with an autostop of 9 hours.
 My workspace will always be available during these hours, regardless of how long I spend away from my laptop.
-If I end up working overtime and log off at 6:00 PM, the inactivity timer will kick in, postponing the shutdown until 7:00 PM.
+If I end up working overtime and log off at 6:00 PM, the activity bump will kick in, postponing the shutdown until 7:00 PM.

-Basing solely on inactivity
+Basing solely on activity detection

 Let's say that both are set to 5 hours.
 When either your workspace autostarts or you sign in, you will have confidence that the only condition for shutdown is 5 hours of inactivity.